 How to apply

-The process starts with a short application form including CV.
-If you are selected for the next stage we will ask you to complete a longer application form, with a deadline of 24 February.
-Please note, we will stop sending out links to the first stage form on 22 February.
+The process starts with a short application form, which you should complete as soon as possible.
+Please note, we will close the short form on 18th August.
+If you are selected for the next stage we will ask you to complete a longer application form, with a deadline of 25th August.

-The final stage for shortlisted candidates is a face-to-face interview in their country in March.
-Final selection and confirmation of Fellows will be by 7 April at the latest.
+The final stage for shortlisted candidates is a face-to-face interview in their country in September.
+Final selection and confirmation of Fellows will happen in September.

-If you meet the criteria above and are interested in the 2017 Wider Europe Fellowship Programme, please email firstname.lastname@example.org and we will send you a link to the short application form.
+If you meet the criteria above and are interested in the 2017 Central Asia Fellowship Programme, please complete this application form.